Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Non-relativistic fluids on curved backgrounds

+The constitutive relation (\ref{tupp}) for an ideal fluid on the Newton-Cartan background is in agreement with the result of \cite{Jensen:2014ama}.
+The stress tensor of scale invariant fluids on the Newton-Cartan background satisfies the z-deformed trace relation \cite{Christensen:2013lma} $z T^{0}{}_{0} + T^{i}{}_{i} = 0$.
+With the expression of Eq.~(\ref{tupp}) we find that this trace provides the following {\textit{Equation of state}} when $z=2$,

+Note that this is a fully classical treatment.
+If quantum fluids were considered then this relation would follow from the `dilatation Ward identity' associated with the Lifshitz symmetry.

+Let us now consider the velocity $u^{\mu}$ to be Milne invariant.
+We recall that the set of Milne transformations which leave the (symmetric) connection invariant are,

+where $k_{\mu}$ is an arbitrary spatial vector, i.e. $\tau^{\mu}k_{\mu} = 0$.
+Under the Milne transformations (\ref{milne}), the variation of (\ref{tupp}) is given by

+There exist several ways in which Milne covariance can be assured.
+One approach involves redefining $T^{\mu}_{\nu}$ such that

+The stress tensor of (\ref{MinvarianT}) is invariant under Milne boosts and agrees with the expression of \cite{Hartong:2016nyx}, where it was derived following the null reduction of a relativistic ideal fluid.
+A more systematic approach to ensure Milne invariance of all fluid relations to all orders involves the consideration of a Milne covariant formalism.
+This procedure was first described in \cite{Jensen:2014ama}.
+Given a Milne invariant velocity $u^{\mu}$, we define $u_{\mu} = h_{\mu \nu}u^{\nu}$ and $u^2 = u_{\mu}u^{\mu}$.
+We can now replace the Milne variant fields of the Newton-Cartan structure $(h_{\mu \nu}\, , \tau^{\mu} \, , A_{\mu})$ with the new Milne invariant variables $(\tilde{h}_{\mu \nu}\,, u^{\mu}\,,\tilde{A}_{\mu})$, where

+In this way, beginning with any theory on the Newton-Cartan background, we can transform the gauge variables of the Newton-Cartan structure into the new Milne invariant variables.
+This is particularly important in the case of the Newton-Cartan background with torsion, since the connection in that case is not simultaneously $U(1)$ and Milne invariant.
+We will continue to work with the original set of variables of the Newton-Cartan structure as they will allow for a clear relation to the scale covariant Newton-Cartan background to be considered next.

-For an ideal fluid, another conservation equation holds for the local entropy current.
+Another conservation equation we will be interested in involves the local entropy current.
 It follows from the second law of thermodynamics as a derived notion.
 The requirement that entropy should be non-decreasing during hydrodynamic evolution can be expressed in a covariant way in terms of an entropy current whose divergence is non-negative.

-In (\ref{enc}) the equality holds for ideal fluids.
-The entropy current $J_s^{\mu}$ can be expressed as,
+In Eq.~(\ref{enc}) the equality holds for ideal fluids.
+The entropy current $J_S^{\mu}$ can be expressed as,

-where `$s$' is the entropy density of the fluid.
+where `$s'$' is the entropy density of the fluid.